thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2021-01-27-ellen-pearlman-mit-fellow-open-documentary-lab.markdown

 Ellen's immersive, interactive love story, [AIBO: An Emotionally Intelligent, Artificial Intelligent Brainwave Opera (2020)](http://www.aiartonline.com/art-2020/ellen-pearlman/) was also included in the exhibition.
 AIBO is about our infatuation and trust in artificial intelligence played out between a human character Eva, and AIBO, a custom built ‘sicko’ AI.

-## Deepfakes Masterclass: ThoughtWorks Arts and Baltan Labs
+## Deepfakes Masterclass: Thoughtworks Arts and Baltan Labs

-ThoughtWorks Arts and [Baltan Laboratoratories](https://www.baltanlaboratories.org/) organized the two-week online masterclass: [Deepfakes - Synthetic Media And Synthesis](https://www.baltanlaboratories.org/library/synthetic-media-hackathon) - led by Ellen Pearlman and Thoughtworker Julien Deswaef, and facilitated by Leif Czakai of Baltan Labs.
+Thoughtworks Arts and [Baltan Laboratoratories](https://www.baltanlaboratories.org/) organized the two-week online masterclass: [Deepfakes - Synthetic Media And Synthesis](https://www.baltanlaboratories.org/library/synthetic-media-hackathon) - led by Ellen Pearlman and Thoughtworker Julien Deswaef, and facilitated by Leif Czakai of Baltan Labs.

 {% include image file='information-bubbles.png'
    caption='Team Two\'s prototype on the visualization of \'information bubbles\' that included examining the at the time online controversial site Parler' %}